gottipallianusha/M1_Project/1_Reqirements/README.md

 4. Delete Record
 5. Exit
 choice 1
-	The application will ask user to enter info such as Enter name, Enter Salary, Enter Age.
-HR02	IMPLEMENTED choice 2
+	The application will ask user to enter info such as Enter name, Enter Salary, Enter Age. choice 2
 	The application will show all details of employees. choice 3